hai-vr/documentation/docs/basis/avatar-customization/vixxy/development-branch.md

 <HaiTag requiresBasis={true} />
 </HaiTags>

-To toggle or trigger effects on an avatar, you may use **Vixxy**, a user-accessible component usable in Basis.
+**Vixxy** is a user-accessible interface to toggle or trigger effects on your avatar in Basis.

-*Vixxy* is primarily intended to be used through the Unity inspector directly by **non-programmer users**.
+It is primarily intended to be used through the Unity inspector directly by **non-programmer users**.

 Effects may be triggered based on the menu, voice, various measurements on the avatar, face tracking, or other hardware or software inputs.